This post may contain affiliate links. Please read our disclosure policy.

 Step 2: Time to grill the steak pinwheels.

-For this recipe I used a griddle, but these can also be cooked on a regular grill on indirect heat.
+For this recipe I used a griddle, but these can also be cooked on a regular grill on indirect heat or even on your stove in a skillet.

 Set to griddle on high heat at 400 degrees.
 Place the skewered steak pinwheels on the flat top and grill 5 minutes per side.
-For medium rare you want the steak to reach 130 degress internal temp.
-If you are going for a more cooked piece, medium should be removed around 140 degrees.
+For medium rare you want the steak to reach 125 degrees internal temp.
+If you are going for a more cooked piece, medium should be removed around 135-140 degrees.

 Remove the skewers and any butcher twine and let the grilled steak pinwheels rest for 10 minute before serving.
 Enjoy!